ygua699/week02lab-git/README.md

 You must first join a "group" on Canvas (details on the Assignment page for the lab).
 Then you will need to set up your teams.
 This process is described [here](JoiningTeams.md).
 Issues arise when multiple people use the same git repository.
 The exercises in the lab explore some of them.
 It assumes you are working in a team of 3, consisting of team members Dev1, Dev2, and Dev 3.

+## Important note about branching

+**Main** - This branch is your "local" or "remote" master branch.
+**feature1, feature2 and feature3** - These branches are to be created and used once you get to Exercise 2.
+**Submission** - This branch is only for making your final submission for this lab, and must be used only after you have made all code corrections (for Exercise 1) AND implemented all specified features (for Exercise).
+Read carefully the instructions and rules associated with this special branch in Exercise 2 description.

 ## Exercise 1 - Basic Git

 For this exercise the three team members will individually complete the tasks